AnuhyaL/NASA-Turbofan-Jet-Engine-Remaining-Useful-Life-RUL-Prediction-Using-LSTM/README.md

 • Significantly lower accuracy compared to sequence-based models

-• Due to these limitations, Random Forest was not selected as the final model.
+• Due to these limitations, Random Forest was not selected as the final model and not uploaded the file here

 # LSTM Model (Final Model)